Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Milan: 3 hours to 3 hours 30 minutes | 📍 Google Maps | Website

 Built on more than 100 islands in Italy’s Adriatic Sea, Venice is one of the world’s most romantic and unique destinations.
-The city is famed for its Gothic and Renaissance architecture and its quintessential canals and is perfect for couples looking for an aura of romance.
+The city is famed for its quintessential canals and is perfect for couples looking for an aura of romance.
+There is nothing like wandering around to take in the Gothic and Renaissance architecture.

-The must-do activities in Venice center around its famous canal, the Grand Canal.
-A gondola ride through the canals is a popular activity but be prepared to pay a pretty penny.
+The must-do activities to add to your Venice itinerary center around the famous canal, the Grand Canal.
+Taking a gondola ride through the waters is a popular activity but be prepared to pay a pretty penny.
 Depending on the time of day, it costs $80-$120 for a 30-minute ride.

 Lake Maggiore

-Straddling Italy and Switzerland, this lake makes for a peaceful escape into nature and is popular for water activities and beautiful gardens.
+Straddling Italy and Switzerland, this lake makes for a peaceful escape into nature and is known for water activities and its beautiful gardens.

 🗺️ Distance from Milan: 1 hour to 1.5 hours | 📍 Google Maps | Website

-Located just over an hour north of Milan by train, Lake Maggiore is a nature photographer’s paradise.
-It’s a bit less touristy than other Italian lakes such as Lake Como, so it’s good for avoiding summer crowds in Italy.
+Located just over an hour north of Milan by train, Lake Maggiore is a paradise for travel photographers who specialize in nature shots.
+It’s a bit less touristy than other Italian lakes like Lake Como, so it’s good for avoiding summer crowds.

 Every one of the towns around Lake Maggiore is fantastic, with Stresa being the easiest jumping-off point.
 Start off with visiting the intricate Palazzo Borromeo on an island near Stresa.
 Then, make your way to Verbania to see the stunning Giardini Botanici di Villa Taranto.
 It’s home to 20,000 plants from all over the world.